Kerry warns U.S. Congress scrapping Iran deal would mean path to nuclear weapon

 Although Republicans control majorities in the House and Senate, they would need Democratic votes against Obama to override a promised veto if Congress rejects the nuclear pact.

-Many Democrats have not decided how they will vote when Congress returns in September from a five-week recess, but several have come out in favour.
+Many Democrats have not decided how they will vote when Congress returns in September from a five-week recess, but several have come out in favor.

 Representative Sander Levin, the longest serving Jewish member of the House, issued a statement on Tuesday backing the deal.